TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 This project provides a guide to calculating the carbon benefit of reuse of an IT asset compared to recycling.

 Start by reading through this read me, then go through the Start Here Jupyter Notebook.
-At this point, you will have a prelmiinary understanding of the calculation.
+At this point, you will have a preliminary understanding of the calculation.
 Then you can start playing around with the 'Playground' Jupyter Notebook.

 <h2>Introduction</h2>